ArronYR/cordova-toast/README.md

 # cordova-toast
-Android Toast for Cordova plugin
+A Cordova Toast plugin for Android